- Yellow Fever

 - Quarantine (periods calculated from day of departure): 6 days (or until certificate becomes valid whichever occurs first) if arriving from countries with risk of yellow fever transmission.
 Quarantine expenses are to be charged to the passenger and shall not be borne by the air carrier concerned.

 "Yellow fever endemic areas" are areas in which aedes aegypti (mosquito) or any other domiciliary vector of yellow fever is present but is not obviously responsible for the maintenance of the virus which persists among jungle animals over long periods of time.

-Countries and territories with a risk of yellow fever transmission, according to the World Health Organization:
+Countries/territories at risk for yellow fever transmission, according to the World Health Organization:

 - Burkina Faso

 - Central African Rep.

 - Congo (Dem.
 Rep.)